Let go of the past, live in the present

 Most people think that PTSD is limited to flashbacks but it actually goes a lot deeper than that.
 Symptoms of PTSD include but are not limited to anxiety or panic attacks, fear, insomnia or nightmares, a feeling of loneliness or wanting to isolate yourself from the outside world, hyper-vigilance, hostility and even self-destructive behaviour.

-Because EFT interrupts and can sever or break the brain signals and patterns (ie, the memories) that cause you to relive an event or situation, you'll find that you no longer associate the emotions of that time with the past thought of it.
-You will literally release or 'let go' of them, so they are no longer a part of you and your thought patterns.
+EFT interrupts and can sever or break the brain signals and patterns (ie, the memories) that cause you to relive an event or situation.
+You'll find that you no longer associate the emotions of that time with the past thought of it and you will literally release or 'let go' of them, so they are no longer a part of you and your thought patterns.

 For example, if you think about an incident that has happened to you and you replay it step by step in your mind, you'll notice that your body reacts accordingly, like it’s happening all over again:

 • Are your shoulders tight?